Serhiy Semeno

-Sergiy Semyon (born 6 March 1990) is a Ukrainian footballer.
+Serhiy Valeriyovych Semeno (born 6 March 1990) is a Ukrainian footballer.

 Career

-Semyon began his career in 2006 with FC Illichivets Mariupol in the Ukrainian Premier League, though he played in the Ukrainian Second League with FC Illichivets-2 Mariupol.
-After six years with Mariupol he signed with FC Motor Sich Zaporizhya.
-In 2015, he signed with FC Avanhard Kramatorsk in the Ukrainian First League.
-He returned to the Second League to have stints with NK Veres Rivne, and FC Myr Hornostayivka.
-He went abroad in 2017 to play in the Canadian Soccer League with FC Vorkuta.
+Semyon began his career in 2006 with Illichivets Mariupol in the Ukrainian Premier League, though he played in the Ukrainian Second League with Illichivets-2 Mariupol.
+After six years with Mariupol he signed with Motor Sich Zaporizhya.
+In 2015, he signed with Avanhard Kramatorsk in the Ukrainian First League.
+He returned to the Second League to have stints with NK Veres Rivne, and Myr Hornostayivka.
+He went abroad in 2017 to play in the Canadian Soccer League with Vorkuta.
 In his debut season he assisted in securing the regular season title.